ooikk/Arduino-Documentation/02_MISC/02_WiFi/Telegram.md

 # ESP32 Telegram Communication Guide and Explained

-## A. Why Must the ESP32 Synchronize Its Clock?
+## 1. Why Must the ESP32 Synchronize Its Clock?

 The ESP32 communicates with Telegram over secure HTTPS: